Renatochaz/starter-academic/content/study/mat_ml_linear_algebra/index.md

 ---
-title: Mathematics for Machine Learning: Linear Algebra
+title: "Mathematics for Machine Learning: Linear Algebra"
 summary: Resources and help in exercises for Linear Algebra
 tags:
 - Mathematics for Machine Learning